FERC and RUS Construction Accounting Learning Path

 Asset impairments are part of the utility business, especially with power plants.
 See how you can apply GASB 42 (impairments), GASB 83 (AROs), and GASB 62 (Reg accounting) to your situation.
 (0.50 CPE credits)

-ASC 360 is the standard of impairment accounting for private sector utilities and electric cooperatives.
-Here we present the details to follow in evaluating and accounting for asset impairments.
+ASC 360 is the impairment accounting standard for private-sector utilities and electric cooperatives.
+Here we outline the key steps for evaluating and recording asset impairments.
 (1.00 credits)

 What You'll Learn!